top of page

 Staying with the Datoga in Lake Eyasi

-As an anthropologist and African researcher, I'm always curious and willing to participate in ceremonies, feasts, and rituals where I can observe these fascinating traditions when invited.
-Recently, I had an opportunity to attend a respected Datoga elder's funeral, for which the people had made preparations for over three months.
+As an anthropologist and African researcher, I'm always eager to participate in ceremonies, feasts, and rituals to observe fascinating traditions when invited.
+The prospect of attending a sacred ceremony in a remote part of Tanzania fills me with excitement.
+Recently, I had the opportunity to attend the funeral of a respected Datoga elder, for which the people had been making preparations for over three months.

 The Datoga warriors, young men, built a whole village for the ceremony, where people from far and close moved to live for a month as a part of the ceremony celebrations.
-All the people attending this long feast brought food, cows, and goats to the village, and multiple giant honey beer containers were full.
+All the people attending this long feast, in a display of remarkable generosity, brought food, cows, and goats to the village, and multiple giant honey beer containers were full.
 Every guest's stomach should be complete, and everyone should have shelter.
 I also felt it as someone always asked me if I had eaten enough.

 I was blown away by the Datoga tradition, where people leave their homes and gather to live in a temporarily built village.
 They cook, chat, spend time respecting elders, dance, sing, drink honey beer, and stay together to strengthen social cohesion for one month.